 The Nordplus Programme offers financial support between partners in the area of lifelong learning from the eight participating countries and three autonomous regions in the Baltic and Nordic area.

-- To support, develop, draw benefit from and disseminate innovative products and processes in education through the systematic exchange of experiences and best practice
+- support, build on, reap the benefits of and promote innovative products and processes in education through the systematic exchange of experiences and good practice,

-- To contribute to the development of quality and innovation in the educational systems for lifelong learning in the participating countries by means of educational cooperation, as well as cooperating with workplaces, about development projects, exchanges and building of networks
+- contribute to the development of quality and innovation in the educational systems for lifelong learning in the participating Nordplus countries through co-operation in education and training, as well as co-operation with the labour market on development projects, exchange programmes and networking,

-- To promote Nordic languages and culture, as well as mutual Nordic-Baltic linguistic and cultural understanding
+- promote Nordic languages and culture and mutual Nordic-Baltic linguistic and cultural understanding,

 Nordplus is aimed at all educational sectors and organisations and institutions involved in learning and education.
 Only institutions or organisations can apply in Nordplus - you can not apply as an individual.